PaddiM8/GlossVisualiser/README.md

 on talo-ssa { be.1SG.PRS house-INE } koira-t juokse-vat { dog-PL run.IMP-3PL }

 ## Running the program
 When you run the binary, it will check the current directory for \*.gls files and convert them to HTML automatically.
-You can also specify the file name directly after `dotnet run` if you wish to parse a single file.
+You can also specify the file name directly after the command to run the executable, if you wish to parse a single file.
+This would be done in a terminal/command line.

 ## Compiling
 If you choose to compile the program yourself, you will need .NET Core SDK installed.